 Routine Maintenance for permeable paving

 We recommend that you regularly sweep your permeable paving with a stiff broom, hosing with clean water at the same time.

-You can power wash SureSet permeable paving using a pressure washer (up to 150bar rating).
-Taking care not to use excessive pressure, using cold water keep the jet at least 200mm from the surface and use a sweeping motion.
-If the surface needs a more extensive clean, why not ask us for more information?
+You can power wash SureSet permeable paving using a pressure washer (up to 150 bar rating).
+Take care not to use excessive pressure, use cold water and keep the jet at least 200mm from the surface, and use a sweeping motion.
+If the surface needs more extensive cleaning, why not ask for more information?

 If all weeds were removed before SureSet was installed it is highly unlikely that any new ones will grow.
 If any weeds do grow they should be treated with an appropriate weed killer.